drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

         <tr>
           <td>Security risk</td>
           <td>The system might be open to cyberattacks, which could compromise user data and harm the project team's reputation.</td>
-          <td>The team is committed to industry-standard security protocols and best practices.
+          <td>The team is committed to industry-standard security protocols and best practises.
 To find and fix any vulnerabilities, regular security audits and penetration tests will also be carried out.</td>
         </tr>
         <tr>
           <td rowspan="2">Resource Risks</td>